Mixed finish on Wall Street as worldwide rally takes a pause

 One major underpinning for the market seems to have little chance of going away soon: massive support from the Federal Reserve.
 The central bank is holding short-term interest rates at a record low and making other moves in hopes of boosting markets and the economy.

-The yield on the 10-year Treasury note was holding steady at 1.09%.
+The yield on the 10-year Treasury note slipped to 1.08% from 1.09% late Thursday.
 It has been mostly climbing this month, up from roughly 0.90% at the start of the year, with expectations for increased government borrowing, economic growth and inflation.

 A big question on Wall Street is how much more it can climb before criticism blares even louder that stock prices have grown too expensive relative to corporate profits.